itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

     Nice!
 You've just added your first spatial data layer to an geospatial project.
 But what can you actually *do* with it?

-15. With the "Explore" tool active, click on one of the spatial data features in the **Map view**.
+15. With the "Explore" tool active, click on one of the spatial data features in the **Map** view.
 You can always use the "Explore" tool to quickly inspect the characteristics of a spatial data feature.
 When clicked, a pop-up window should appear:

     <figure>
     <img src="images/image22.png">